tammuoichanhoa/news_crawler/grant_privileges.md

 -- Gán quyền cho schema public
 GRANT ALL PRIVILEGES ON SCHEMA public TO crawl;
-ALTER SCHEMA public OWNER TO crcrawlawl;
+ALTER SCHEMA public OWNER TO crawl;

 -- Gán quyền cho tất cả bảng hiện có
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO crawl;